-While a governments independent auditors and similar outside parties often can provide valuable assistance to management in meeting its internal-control-related responsibilities, their contribution can never be a substitute for managements direct and informed involvement with internal control.
+While a government’s independent auditors and similar outside parties often can provide valuable assistance to management in meeting its internal-control-related responsibilities, their contribution can never be a substitute for management’s direct and informed involvement with internal control.

-Ultimately, it is the responsibility of appropriate elected officials to ensure that the managers who report to them fulfill their responsibilities in implementing and maintaining a sound and comprehensive framework of internal control.
+Ultimately, it is the responsibility of elected officials to ensure that the managers who report to them fulfill their responsibilities in implementing and maintaining a sound and comprehensive framework of internal control.

-In particular, they should obtain a sound understanding of the essential components of a comprehensive framework of internal control as set forth by the Council of Sponsoring Organizations (COSO) of the Treadway Commission on Fraudulent Financial Reporting in the publication Internal ControlsIntegrated Framework.1 They also should ensure that all employees receive the information and education on internal control practices that they need to fulfill their particular responsibilities.
+In particular, they should obtain a sound understanding of the essential components of a comprehensive framework of internal control as set forth by the Council of Sponsoring Organizations (COSO) of the Treadway Commission on Fraudulent Financial Reporting in the publication Internal Controls Integrated Framework.
+Management should ensure that all employees receive the information and education on internal control practices that they need to fulfill their particular responsibilities.

-Evaluations should also encompass the effectiveness and timeliness of the governments response to indications of potential control weaknesses generated by internal control procedures(e.g., resolution of items in exception reports).
+Evaluations should also encompass the effectiveness and timeliness of the government’s response to identified control weaknesses and the remediation of those internal control weaknesses (e.g., resolution of items in exception reports).

-1This information is specifically adapted to the needs of state and local governments in GFOAs publication Evaluating Internal Controls: A Local Government Manager’s Guide.
+- This information is specifically adapted to the needs of state and local governments in GFOA’s publication Evaluating Internal Controls: A Local Government Manager’s Guide.
 An additional source of information about COSO directly applicable to governments is Standards for Internal Control in the Federal Government, commonly referred to as “The Green Book.”

-2See GFOAs recommended practice on Documenting Accounting Policies and Procedures (2002).
+- See GFOA’s recommended practice on Policies and Procedures Documentation (2021).

-4See GFOAs recommended practice on Establishing an Internal Audit Function (1997) governments response to indications of potential control weaknesses generated by internal control procedures.
+- See GFOA’s recommended practice on Internal Audit Function (2020) government’s response to indications of potential control weaknesses generated by internal control procedures.

-- It normally would not be practical for financial managers to attempt to undertake a thorough evaluation of all of their internal control procedures in a single year.
+- It normally would not be practical for financial managers to attempt to undertake a thorough evaluation of all of their internal controls in a single year.
 Therefore, it is appropriate that financial managers assess their risk profiles and prioritize their review of internal control cycles based on their assessed risk profiles.

 This best practice was previously titled Getting Management Involved with Internal Control.